PureGero/JustSkyblock/README.md

     > gradlew jar

-And the plugin jar will be found in `build/libs`.
+The plugin jar will be found in `build/libs`.
 Enjoy!